Worcester Cold Storage and Warehouse Co. fire: Fire

 Reports that homeless people were possibly inside the engulfed warehouse caused fire-rescue personnel to search the six-story building.
 The searchers' task was made extremely difficult by the large size of the building's interior, the layout, which was a maze of corridors and meat lockers, many with identical flush-handle doors, and the highly flammable composition of its insulation.
 Nearly a century old, the interior walls had been progressively covered with various forms of insulating materials, including cork impregnated with tar, polystyrene foam, and polyurethane foam, to a thickness of 18 inches.
 Once ignited, the large amount of fuel, fed initially by the large volume of air in the building, became virtually inextinguishable.

 The six-story building's exterior walls were constructed of approximately 18 inches of brick and mortar, with no windows above the second floor.
-The lack of available windows prevented firefighting personnel from making an accurate initial assessment of the fire.
-Initial breaching of lower-floor doors, combined with venting the building by smashing an elevator-shaft roof skylight, effectively turned the building into a huge chimney.
-With the fire rapidly accelerating out of control, rescue teams facing near-zero visibility became lost with available breathing air depleted.
-Despite repeated radio calls for help, along with activation of audible location alarms, six firefighters perished in the blaze.
+The lack of windows prevented firefighting personnel from making an accurate assessment of the fire.
+Breaching the lower-floor doors, combined with venting the building by smashing an elevator-shaft roof skylight, effectively turned the building into a huge chimney.
+With the fire accelerating out of control, rescue teams facing near-zero visibility became lost and air cylinders depleted.
+After repeated radio calls for help, along with activation of audible location alarms, six firefighters perished in the blaze.
 It took eight days to find and recover the remains of the six men.